A Good Reason To Put Your Emergency Fund Into CDs

 Savings Account or CDs: Where Will You Put Your Emergency Fund?

-Right now, you can earn a decent return on your emergency savings whether you choose CDs or a high-yield saving account.
-So choosing the best option for you may depend more on your spending and saving habits than on how much money you can earn.
+Right now, you can earn a decent return on your emergency savings whether you choose CDs or a high-yield savings account.
+So, choosing the best option may depend more on your spending and saving habits than on how much money you can earn.

 If you aren’t prone to dipping into savings any time you need a little extra cash, a high-yield savings account is probably the better choice for your emergency fund.
-You can access your money as needed without penalty, and if interest rates increase, your savings account variable rate will increase.
+You can access your money as needed without penalty.
 However, if you need to protect your savings from yourself, consider setting up a CD ladder.

 Get More Help Building an Emergency Fund